-Persons who have contracted, or are perceived to have contracted, COVID-19 could be considered to have a disability, as defined by The Saskatchewan Human Rights Code, 2018.
+Persons who have contracted COVID-19 could be considered to have a disability, as defined by The Saskatchewan Human Rights Code, 2018.

-As such, negative treatment, including denial of service or harassment, towards persons who have, or are perceived to have, COVID-19 may be prohibited under the Code.
+As such, negative treatment, including denial of service or harassment, towards persons who have COVID-19 may be prohibited under the Code.

 Businesses and service providers must seek to accommodate persons unable to comply with mask policies or other public health orders – up to the point of undue hardship.

 Q1.
-How do the Public Health Orders affect businesses and service providers?
+How does COVID-19 affect businesses and service providers?

 Q2.
-How are face masks mandated in the Public Health Order and the Re-Open Saskatchewan Plan?
+How are face masks mandated in Saskatchewan?

 Q3.
 What kinds of people should not have to wear a mask?